 Active duty military stationed in the state of Washington and their spouses and dependents qualify as residents for tuition purposes.
 At the time spouses or dependent family members apply for admission, documentation such as a copy of the military ID card or other appropriate documents, must be presented.

-in the State since earning the high school diploma or its equivalent
+- Continuously resided in the State since earning the high school diploma or its equivalent AND

 - Certify that they will file an application to become a permanent resident of the United States as soon as they are eligible to apply.